 I wasn’t sure if I would get to do a review of the Winter Wonderland walk-through at Dobbies in Wendover / Aylesbury as there was a question mark if it was happening or not.
+Not just because of covid and lockdown 2, but also because it seems their staff didn’t seem very sure!
 I can now confirm it is happening, because we were there today!

 Since Dobbies took over the former Wyevale site at World’s End Nursery no-one was sure if they’d carry on the Winter Wonderland walk-through tradition.
 Previous years have been very popular and it’s part of the Christmas tradition locally.
-Whilst it is back, it is now run by a different company.
-You can see what it was like last year by clicking here and there were a lot of people who were worried it wouldn’t be as good.
+Whilst it is back, it has been run by a different company for the past two years.
+You can see what it was like under the previous management here and there were a lot of people who were worried it wouldn’t be as good.

 The winter wonderland walk-through at Dobbies Wendover